mcmah309/mcmah309.github.io/_posts/2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust.md

 }
 ```

 This monolithic approach works but has obvious problems: fields that don't apply to certain search types are still present, making the API confusing and potentially error-prone.
 For the moment, ignoring how this type is configured (usually all at once or through a builder pattern), consider we just need to be able to execute a search, knowing that some common fields require common configuration / execution paths, while others may depend on the type of search being performed.
-How should we model this data such that we avoid unnecessary code duplication and remain flexible to new search configurations, while maintaining a clean understandable api?
+How should we model this data such that we avoid unnecessary code duplication and remain flexible to new search types, while maintaining a clean understandable api?

 > Side: It it worth highlighting that often code duplication is not in itself bad and often necessary.
 It should never be avoided just for the sake of avoiding duplicated code.
 Too much abstraction for this sake is often itself brittle.
 As a general rule, the more you duplicate code, the more contextually large your program becomes and you have to write, while the more abstraction you introduce, the more complex your code becomes.
 For changes related to foreseen feature additions, duplicate code often results in changing a larger surface area of your code and abstraction often results in changes being easier to implement.
 For changes related to unforeseen feature additions, duplicate code often results in changing a larger surface area of your code and abstraction often results in changes being harder to implement.